In Vermont, the penalties you'll face for driving under the influence (DUI) convictions depend mainly on how many prior convictions you have.

 In other words, a DUI conviction can be based on the amount of alcohol you have in your system or actual drug or alcohol impairment.

 DUIs that involve deaths or injuries are considered "aggravated DUIs."
-A DUI that results in a fatality carries a fine up to $10,000 and a maximum 15 years in prison.
-A DUI that results in an injury carries a fine of up to $5,000 and a maximum 15 years in prison.
+A DUI that results in a fatality carries a fine of up to $10,000 and a maximum of 15 years in prison.
+A DUI that results in an injury carries a fine of up to $5,000 and a maximum of 15 years in prison.

 Also, an aggravated DUI charge does not preclude prosecution for vehicular assault or vehicular manslaughter.

 For a second or subsequent DUI conviction, the judge can order a drug and alcohol screening to determine if treatment is appropriate for the accused.
 Any time completed in inpatient treatment can be counted towards jail time served.

 The commissioner of motor vehicles receives notice of all DUI convictions.
 The commission will suspend the convicted driver's license following periods: